Fnatic: Counter-Strike: Global Offensive

 When Fnatic switched to Counter Strike: Global Offensive, they became one of the top teams in the world.
 In order to complete the roster, Fnatic announced that Xyp9x and JOKERN would join them to compete in Counter Strike: Global Offensive.
 The team was able to finish in the 3rd/4th position of the EMS Season 1 Finals.

 In late 2013, Fnatic won the first ever major tournament in Counter Strike: Global Offensive, under the guidance of their new leader, Markus "pronax" Wallsten, taking out the team Ninjas in Pyjamas (NIP).
 In 2014, Fnatic took in 2 ex-LGB players, Olof "olofmeister" Kajbjer and Freddy "KRIMZ" Johansson.
 They went on to win ESL One Katowice 2015 after defeating NIP, and on 24 August 2015, Fnatic won ESL One Cologne 2015, after defeating Team EnVyUs.
-Because of this roster's back-to-back major wins and elven other international titles, some consider this Fnatic team to be the strongest roster ever assembled in the history of CS:GO.
+Because of this roster's back-to-back major wins and eleven other international titles, some consider this Fnatic team to be the strongest roster ever assembled in the history of CS:GO.

 In November 2015, after a few disappointing tournament performances, pronax decided to take a hiatus from competitive CS:GO.
 He was replaced with Dennis "dennis" Edman from international team G2 Esports.
 In December 2015, Fnatic beat NIP 2–1 and secured their second Fragbite Masters win, the other being in season 3.
 Fnatic regained the #1 position in HLTV's team rankings after the tournament, and remained the #1 ranked team in the world until 18 April 2016.

 In April 2016 olofmeister suffered a wrist injury, and John "wenton" Eriksson took his place temporarily.

 On 15 August 2016 Fnatic announced that Robin "flusha" Rönnquist, Jesper "JW" Wecksell, and KRIMZ would be transferred to GODSENT and the team would be welcoming Simon "twist" Eliasson and Jonas "Lekr0" Olofsson in return.
 Wenton, who was already a substitute for Fnatic, completed the line-up.

 On 20 August 2017 Fnatic announced that olofmeister would depart from Fnatic to join FaZe Clan, and dennis would also leave Fnatic and join GODSENT; they were replaced by Maikil "Golden" Selim and Lekr0.

 In September 2019, flusha and Golden, two previous squad members, rejoined the team.
 Following this roster move, Fnatic enjoyed some success, until at the start of 2021 there were more changes, with flusha stepping down from the team's active roster, to be replaced by the 21 year old talent Jack "Jackinho" Ström Mattsson. after this change, the team had a slew of losses, falling over the next six months to a near all-time low of position #65 on the HLTV team ranking.
 As a result of this, the decision was made to change things up, with the roster becoming, for the first time, an international one following the addition of UK players Alexander "ALEX" McMeekin and William "mezii" Merriman and the benching of JW and Golden.